marvin-steinke/fog-project/documentation/README.md

 This project simulates a distributed power system where power data from different households is streamed in real-time.
-The data is processed and averaged over a 30-second window.
+The data is processed and averaged over a 5-second window.
 The simulation is coordinated by Mosaik, a co-simulation framework, and uses Apache Kafka for handling real-time data.
+The averaged data gets queued into a SQLite database and arranged into a schema that allows for tracking of each inserted tuple.
+The edge-server manages the messaging of the queued data by continously checking connectivity to the cloud-server and buffering the generated tuples into the sockets.
+The cloud-server caches each received tuple and generates the according postal code for the household and sents this back to the edge-server that eventually stores this in it's database and marks the tuple as acknolwedged.
+The initial start of the cloud-server triggers a backend running on the same hosts that fetches key-value-pairs out of the cache and visualizes them on a charts, accessible on the web.

 ## Project Structure